Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_6/02_Combinations_Video•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/lecture/K7G9i/combinations)

-Here is a summary of the text in 8 sentences, preserving key information and technical details:
+Here is a summary of the text in 8 sentences, preserving all key information, formulae, links, and technical details:

-The concept of combinations refers to unordered arrangements of distinct objects.
-The formula for combinations is C(n, r) = n! / (r!(n-r)!), where n is the total number of elements and r is the number of elements being chosen.
-This formula can be simplified by canceling out identical terms in the numerator and denominator.
-Combinations are denoted by C(n, r) and are equivalent to choosing r items from a set of n distinct items without regard to order.
-In the context of photo taking, this means counting unique arrangements of pets (e.g., cat-mouse vs. mouse-cat).
-The problem of calculating combinations can be approached using factorials and simplifying fractions.
-For example, C(52, 7) = 52! / (7!(52-7)!) and C(16, 11) = 16! / (11!(16-11)!), which simplify to specific numerical values.

-Note that I have preserved the original text's technical details, formulas, and examples, while condensing the summary into 8 sentences.
+The problem of taking a photo of two pets from a group of four (mouse, cat, dog, and rabbit) illustrates the concept of combinations.
+A combination is an unordered arrangement of objects, and there are n!/(r!(n-r)!) ways to choose r elements from a set of n distinct elements.
+The formula for combinations, C(n, r), can be simplified by canceling out identical terms in the numerator and denominator.
+For example, to calculate the number of hands of 7 cards that can be dealt from a standard deck of 52 cards, we use the combination formula: C(52, 7) = 52!/(7!(52-7)!).
+The same calculation applies when choosing 45 cards per hand, as shown by the identity C(n, r) = C(n, n-r), which allows us to simplify the calculation.
+In a team of 11 players chosen from 16 footballers, the number of combinations is C(16, 11), which evaluates to 4368.
+The concept of combinations also applies to binary words with equal numbers of zeros and ones, as seen in the example of finding strings of length 8 with exactly four ones.